ecom-research/ComposeAE/README.md

 In this work, we consider such an advanced retrieval system, where users can retrieve images from a database based on a multi-modal (image-text) query.
 Specifically, the query text prompts some modification in the query image and the task is to retrieve images with the desired modifications.
 This task has applications in the domain of E-Commerce search, surveillance systems and internet search.

-The figure on the left shows a potential application scenario of this task.
+The figure shows a potential application scenario of this task.
 In this figure a user of an E-Commerce platform is interested in buying a dress, which should look similar to her friend’s dress, but the dress should be of white color with a ribbon sash.
 In this case, we would like the algorithm to retrieve some dresses with desired modifications in the query dress.

 ## ComposeAE Architecture